 They reasonably believed that disclosure was in the public interest:

 this test was introduced to prevent workers from alleging a breach of their own contract of employment and then asserting that they had made a protected disclosure.
 An employee cannot now rely upon a breach of her own contract of employment without any wider public interest implications.

 It is important to note that the information disclosed does not have to be true, provided that the employee reasonably believed it was.

-If the employee is treated unfavourably at work, she may claim compensation in the employment tribunal.
+If the employee is treated unfavourably at work, they may claim compensation in the employment tribunal.
 The main award is usually for “injury to feelings”, which is a sum of money intended to compensate the employee for the distress caused by the employer’s treatment.
-If the employee is dismissed because she made the protected disclosure, she is entitled to bring a claim for unfair dismissal.
+If the employee is dismissed because they made the protected disclosure, they are entitled to bring a claim for unfair dismissal.